 Dr. Bracey has served on numerous boards and professional groups including: member of the Medical Advisory Committee for the American Red Cross; chair of the Annual Meeting Education Program Unit for the American Association of Blood Banks; chair of the Transfusion Medicine Resource Committee for the College of American Pathologists; board member of the American Association of Blood Banks; board member of the National Marrow Donor Program; chair of the Advisory Committee on Blood Safety and Availability for the U.S. Department of Health and Human Services; and president of the Society for the Advanced of Blood Management.

 Dr. Bracey has written or contributed to 59 peer-reviewed journals and numerous abstract articles at national and international conferences and meetings.
 His professional interests are transfusion medicine practice and peri-operative coagulation disorders.
 He is married and has two children.

-Ms. Clutterbuck received her undergraduate degree from Baylor University and her law degree from the University of Houston Law Center.
+Anne received her undergraduate degree from Baylor University and her law degree from the University of Houston Law Center.
 She and her husband John have two adult children, Caroline and William.
 Anne is an active member of Christ the King Lutheran Church in Houston.

 Lindsey Cooksen established Cooksen Wealth, LLC., a boutique independent financial advisory firm, in 2019.
 She advises affluent families that control significant pools of wealth around issues such as asset allocation, financial planning, philanthropic giving, and family dynamics.